France & Italy with Scott & Joe

 Views, History, and Hidden Passages

 This morning begins slowly, with breakfast at Le Royal, which you will quickly come to adore.
 It’s the kind of start that invites you to linger just a little longer before heading out into the city.
+And oh, the butter.

 We begin the day by making our way up to Basilica of Notre-Dame de Fourvière, perched high above the city.
 From here, Lyon reveals itself all at once, the rivers, the rooftops, and the quiet rhythm of the city below.

-Just nearby, the remnants of ancient Roman theaters offer a glimpse into Lyon’s much earlier history, when this hill was at the center of Roman Gaul.
-It’s a rare moment where layers of time feel close together.
+Inside, the basilica is stunning.
+Nearly every surface is covered in intricate mosaics, rich in detail and shimmering in the light.
+Nearby, the remnants of ancient Roman theaters offer a glimpse into Lyon’s much earlier history, when this hill was at the center of Roman Gaul.

 Dinner this evening is on your own, giving you the freedom to explore.
 Whether you follow a recommendation or choose something on a whim, this is a city that makes it easy to eat well.